Azure-Samples/angular-cosmosdb/README.md

 1. Configure Cosmos DB server and Twitter settings

     Create a file with the following name and location `server/env/development.js` and copy the contents from `server/env/example.js` into it.
 Replace the values with your specific configuration.
+Don't worry, this file is in the `.gitignore` so it won't get pushed to github.

     ```javascript
     const serverPort = 3001;